Dialogue in Historical Fiction:

 She says, “Milord, I would right gladly purchase some of your wares, but alas, I have no more ducats [or shillings, or florins, or marks, or francs, depending on who she’s pretending she is], for we didst stop on our way hither to procure viands from the Royal Purveyor of Forcemeat Patties.
 Canst accept recompense from Master Card instead?”

 He replies, “Aye, milady, and willingly.
 The good Master Card is always welcome here, as are Lady Visa and New World Express.”
+And thus our good lady can make her purchase, even if she blew all her cash at Burger King.

 It doesn’t usually get quite that silly in novels, but it can come alarmingly close.
 And yet there are writers who employ hints of archaic language very effectively – a slight shift in word sequence, an old (but not impenetrable) word or phrase, a word pulled from a foreign language, its meaning clarified by context.
 And it can be wonderful.
 But the best of them do it a little, here and there, not in every sentence, every paragraph, every page.
 It’s like writing dialect: a little goes a long way.